How good is your French? When you take the French proficiency test, find out your precise level and competence.

 4. TCF (Test de Connaissance du Français)

-It is a single test that consists of questions in order of increasing language difficulty, ranging from level A1 to level C2.
+It is a single test that consists of questions in order of increasing language difficulty.
+It ranges from level A1 to level C2.

 (ii) TCF DAP